apifortress/Bloodhound/doc/flows.md

 * The key is a combination of the type and the ID, declared in the `implementers.yml` file
 * `next` determines what's the next step in the flow
-* `sidecars` (not always applicable) are the IDs of actors that will receive a copy of the message in parallel but do not alter the main message
+* `sidecars` (not always applicable) are the IDs of actors that will receive a copy of the message in parallel but do not alter the main message.
+Mind that sidecars can have different behaviors based on where they're placed in the flow.
+For example, access loggers log inbound calls when placed before the SendBack, and outbound calls when placed after the SendBack
 * `config` other implementation-specific configuration keys

 If a certain step is referenced either as `next` or in `sidecars`, it **must** to be present in the flow.